xbgmsharp/yapdnsui/README.md

 PowerDNS Prereqs
 ----------------
-Yes, you need a PowerDNS server or recursor to try this application out.
+Yes, you need a [PowerDNS](http://www.powerdns.com/) or recursor to try this application out.

 You need to enable the [PowerDNS API](https://github.com/PowerDNS/pdnsapi) on your PowerDNS instances.